Klein Forest High School

 It was the second high school built in Klein ISD.
-Opening in the Fall of 1979, Klein Forest welcomes students from the southern side of the district, including the Champions area of F.M.
+Opening in the fall of 1979, Klein Forest welcomes students from the southern side of the district, including the Champions area of F.M.
 1960.
 Klein Forest celebrated its 30th anniversary in 2009.
 There are two intermediate campuses and eight elementary schools within its feeder pattern.
 In the spring of 2011, Klein Forest opened an NCAA-modeled athletic facility.
 Klein Forest serves grades 9-12.
 A portion of the Near Northwest district is served by the school.

 History

 In 2017, areas of the Klein Forest zone between Cypress Creek and Farm to Market Road 1960 were rezoned to Klein High School.

-2020 Firework incident
+On January 16, 2020, a firework went off during one of the school's lunch periods.
+The student responsible for the incident was detained and later expelled.
+Four students who were sitting near the blasting area suffered minor injuries.

-On January 7, 2020, a firework went off during a lunch period at the school.
-The student responsible for the incident was detained and later expelled, and the only recorded casualties during the incident were 4 minor injuries.
+On September 15, 2022, a student made a false bomb threat to the school.
+This prompted the campus to be evacuated and classes to be cancelled for the day.
+The student responsible for the threat was detained and later expelled with charges of terroristic threat.
+Additional police presence remained the rest of the week, and classes resumed the following day.